Your business data alone holds limited value unless managed efficiently.

 5. Group it by day, week, or month (as per your requirement).

-6. Then select the time period (1 month.
+6. Then select the period (1 month.
 3 months, 6 months, or custom) for which you want your report to get updated.

 7. Once you set your configurations, click save.
 The requested data will be added to the attached Google Sheet.

 Other Third-Party Tools to Integrate Data into Google Sheets